tc-seiko/tc-seiko.github.io/_posts/2019-04-21-starting-a-business-with-a-cofounder.md

 ---
 title: Starting a Business with a Co-Founder
-subtitle: What to Write Down
+subtitle: Key Decisions to Make Early
 layout: post
 date: 2019-04-21T18:20:00-04:00
 tags: [law, business, startups]
 ---

-You and a partner have decided to go into business together.
-It's an exciting time!
-Before things really get going, though, it is important to talk about a few important things in your new relationship and to write them down.

 I have seen many good businesses ruined by co-founder misunderstandings about two key things:
 1. **control** of the business
 2. the **economics** of the business.

-The half-dozen or so decisions contained in those two overarching themes of control and economics is what this post is about.
-Talk about these decisions with your co-founder.
-Put them in an email.
-Write them down somewhere.
+Discuss these two things *before* the business makes money.
+Make decisions on the important, specific issues raised by this post.

+It's often not be worth the expense to hire or lawyer or form a legal entity when you're just starting out.
+So write these decisions down in an informal way, like in an email.
+Just enough detail to set a baseline understanding between you and your co-founder.
+When the inevitable question comes up months or years later, having a clear idea about what you decided will be crucial to the long-term success of the company.

+> This post assumes you only have one other co-founder.
+If you have more, some of the recommendations will not be applicable.

-This post assumes that when the company is profitable, some portion of those profits will be distributed to the founders rather than reinvested in growth.
-This means that this article won't be helpful to companies that are venture-backed or aspire to be venture-backed.
-Rather, it is aimed at companies aiming to be profitable and sustainable with minimal outside capital.
+> This post also assumes that when the company is profitable, some portion of those profits will be distributed to the founders rather than reinvested in growth.
+This means that this article won't be helpful to companies that either are, or aspire to be, venture-backed.
+Rather, it is most helpful for companies with the goal of profitability and sustainability with minimal outside capital.
 Think [Indiehackers](https://www.indiehackers.com/), not [Y Combinator](https://www.ycombinator.com).

 ## Control of the Business
-> How will decisions affecting the company be made?

-If there are only two founders, it probably makes sense to require both founders' consent to move forward with any material decision.
+If there are only two founders, you should require the consent of both founders to move forward with any "material" decision.

-Examples of decisions that are probably material in any very young company:
+Examples of decisions that are material for a young company:

 - raising money;
 - distributing money from the company to the founders;